 C-415-1: Service Authorization

-The SA for textbooks or supplies must be itemized with the description of the quoted amount for each item.
-For additional information, refer to VRSM D-200: Purchasing Goods and Services.
+The SA for textbooks or supplies must be itemized with the description of the quoted amount.

-C-415-2: Maximum Amounts
+C-415-2: Maximum Amounts for Textbooks and Supplies

 Exceptions to the limitations for books and supplies require justification and approval by the VR Supervisor.
 For additional information, refer to VRSM D-200: Purchasing Goods and Services.
+For customers who are eligible for SSI/SSDI because of a disability refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

 The maximum amounts that VR can pay per semester or grading period for required textbooks and course-related supplies that are not included in tuition and fees are as follows: